 Mosquitoes are bad news, but it is time for some perspective.
 The risk of contracting West Nile Virus is inconsequential compared to the life-threatening risks associated with driving a car, smoking, food-borne illness and obesity.
 Annually in the U.S., there are many more cases of bubonic plague than West Nile Virus.

 The simple fact is that mosquitoes are a part of our natural world, like it or not.
 Fortunately, in our area, most do not carry infectious diseases.
-The only species of mosquito in the wild that has been found to carry West Nile Virus, Culex pipiens, is not active during the day.
-Also, this species has a very limited flight range, measured in hundreds of yards rather than miles.
+The only species of mosquito in the wild that

 If this common house mosquito is around your home, chances are that either you or your neighbors are providing the necessary habitat for the insects to breed.
 Eliminating habitat is the key to controlling mosquitoes.
 If you do not provide an area for adults to deposit eggs, or do clean out potential breeding area periodically, the life cycle of the insect will be disrupted and no new mosquitoes will emerge.